slowe4583/QuizKnows/htdocs/readme.txt

 QuizKnows is a web based flashcard application assignment for CSCIU521.
-Property of Aaron, Gillian, Steven, Kristi.
+Property of Aaron, Gillian, Steven, and Kristi.
 CODE IS NOT FOR OTHERS USE WITHOUT PERMISSION.
+FINES WILL BE CHARGED BASED ON UNAUTHORIZED UTILIZATION!
 Steps to make work
 1) Upload files into HTDOCS in XAMPP (Download if necessary)
 2) Main page is localhost/index.php used for testing